A QCEG PUBLICATION

 Couture Parallels

-Romantic silhouettes and floral motifs reminiscent of Botticelli’s idealised femininity.
+Romantic silhouettes and floral motifs echoing Botticelli’s idealised femininity.

 (under Alessandro Michele)

-Eclectic historicism and Florentine opulence updated for modern expression.
+Eclectic historicism and Florentine opulence reimagined for contemporary expression.

-Artisanal heritage, rooted in Florence, combines tradition and innovation.
+Craftsmanship heritage rooted in Florence, blending tradition with innovation.

-✦ Botticelli’s Primavera meets Valentino’s tulle gardens—both celebrate an ethereal, mythic muse.
+✦ Botticelli’s Primavera meets Valentino’s tulle gardens—both celebrate an ethereal and mythic muse.

 divider